Law of excluded middle: The Sea Battle

 Yet in On Interpretation, Book 9, Aristotle seems to deny the law of excluded middle in the case of future contingents, in his discussion on the sea battle.
 It would seem to entail fatalism or logical determinism; and for this reason, the Stoics like Chrysippus affirmed it and embraced fatalism.
 Epicureans denied the law of excluded middle for this reason.

-Some also take it to be a denial of the semantical principle of bivalence, which states that every proposition is either true or false.
-The principle of bivalence always implies the law of excluded middle, while the converse is not always true.
+Some take Aristotle to be more strictly denying the principle of bivalence, which states that every proposition is either true or false.
+However, the principle of bivalence always implies the law of excluded middle.